Sredni Vashtar: Adaptations

-This story was adapted for American television and aired on a ghost anthology series called Great Ghost Tales on August 24, 1961.
 "Sredni Vashtar" was the basis of the 1979 horror film The Orphan, also known as Friday the 13th: The Orphan, by the director John Ballard.
 In 1980 it was adapted for Spine Chillers.
 In 1981, the short film Sredni Vashtar by British director Andrew Birkin won a BAFTA award and was nominated for an Oscar.
 In 2003 Angela M. Murray produced a version of the story in the Tartan Shorts series for the BBC, set in Scotland and including shadow puppetry.
-"Sredni Vashtar" was further adapted with two other Saki stories for a 2007 broadcast on BBC4 titled Who Killed Mrs De Ropp?

-Tom Baker read the story as part of the 1978 BBC series Late Night Story.

-The story has inspired film directors of the Czech Republic three times: Vaclav Bedric's cartoon film of 1980, Martin Faltyn's 1981 graduation film from the Gerasimov Institute of Cinematography, and Pavel Marek's 1995 graduation film from the FAMU.
-It has even been the inspiration for a Czech rock band, who named themselves after the story.